laplace-live/chat-overlay/README.md

 2. Scroll down to "Artifacts" section
 3. Download the build for your platform

+> [!CAUTION]
-> **Note**: Nightly builds are automatically generated from the latest code and may contain experimental features or bugs.
+> Nightly builds are automatically generated from the latest code and may contain experimental features or bugs.
 Use stable releases for production streaming.
+>
+> All nightly builds are not signed or notarized.

 ## Usage